Higher Education Administration Curriculum

 Suggested Course Recommendations

-Students in their first term can take any of the first four core classes: CEK 501, 502, 503, and 504, or any of the CEK track electives.
+Students must take CEK 501 as the first course..
+The additional core courses and electives, can be taken at any time.
 It is best to read the course descriptions and advisory pre-requisites to plan a good sequence of coursework.

 » View current and upcoming course offerings